ohler55/ojc/misc/compete.md

 the day off since team Simdjson is not fielding a builder or writer today.
 That pretty much rounds out the OjC team for today.

-On the other side of the stadium we have team Simdjson.
+On the other side of the stadium we have team Simdjson v0.5.0.
 They enter the field with two parsers, Milly, an in memory parser that will compete against Vicky and Triple-P in the sprints and Manny who will take on the OjC long distance parsers.
 Backing up the parsers are two head coaches and a huge support team of another 61 members.
 They are confident with their earlier sprint results.
 It will be interesting to see how the claims of more than 2GB per second holds up on different courses.